PhysicalBit7/notes/docs/parallel-processing/chapter2.md

 A simple way to alleviate these bottlenecks are to use multiple pipelines, super pipelined processors issue multiple instructions in the same cycle, effectively differentiating itself from a scalar processor as it can only get to a point where it can complete one instruction per cycle

 {: .note}
-Super-pipelined processors complete multiple instructions in the same cycle(superscalar execution)
+Super-pipelined processors have duplicated tasks in the pipeline while superscalar processor have a completely replicated pipeline.
+See key figure [here](../heterogeneous-computing/Chapter1.md/#ilp-very-long-instruction-wordvliw)

 <p align="center">
   <img src="{{site.baseurl}}/assets/parallel-processing/superscalar.png"  width="60%" height="30%">
 </p>

 Stage 4 above is duplicated into u and v in order to stop a single instruction from taking two clock cycles to finish, we can start another job.
-At the end of the pipeline we finish a job every cycle
+At the end of the pipeline we finish a job every cycle.
+This is a superpipelined processor

 <p align="center">
   <img src="{{site.baseurl}}/assets/parallel-processing/scalarvssuper.png"  width="60%" height="30%">